-Egypt was actually one of the places that eight-year-old me just dreamed about visiting next to Paris.
+Egypt was actually one of the places that eight-year-old me dreamed about visiting, next to Paris.
 I vividly remember sitting in a library reading about this desert land and being mesmerized by the pictures.
-The idea of visiting the pyramids, seeing mummies, walking Iike an Egyptian (Which now I know is walking with purpose but lazy) and riding a camel all enticed me and I could only dream of one day finding my self here.
-It’s no surprise that while I was in Egypt I was filled with an indescribable joy knowing that if I could go back and tell eight-year-old me that I would get her to Egypt one day, she would be beyond excited and proud of me.
+The idea of visiting the pyramids, seeing mummies, walking Iike an Egyptian (Which now I know is walking with purpose but lazy) and riding a camel, all enticed me.
+I could only dream of one day finding my self here.
+It’s no surprise that while I was in Egypt, I was filled with an indescribable joy, knowing that if I could go back and tell eight-year-old me that I would get her to Egypt one day, she would be beyond thrilled and proud of me.

 Even as I write the above I choke back tears.
 Ultimately, I am doing this Girl Takes Mundo trip for that younger version of me who had dreams of afar.
 She only had her books to take her to these distant lands and I know she’s still inside of me.
 I refuse to give up on her dreams and aspirations because I became older and “life happened”.
 Thus far, eight-year-old Chris’ dreams haven’t disappointed and I thank her for dreaming.

 See below, all things related to Egypt, which helped make this stop on my trip, memorable and worthy of a return.
 Why you ask?
 I felt safe traveling solo as a female and it’s a very economical county to visit since the Egyptian pound is weak compared to dollars, euros and British pounds.

 8 Day Itinerary